myscale/Retrieval-QA-Benchmark/docs/source/getting-started.rst

     # This will print all loaded modules.
 You can also use it as reference to edit your configuration
     print(str(REGISTRY))

-    # Choose a configuration to evaluatoe
+    # Choose a configuration to evaluate
     config = load(open("config/mmlu-myscale.yaml"))
     evaluator = EvaluatorFactory.from_config(config).build()